 Lancaster Beauty School is located at 44646 North 10th Street West, close to the center of town.
-The Institution has a Secondary facility located at 44646 10th Street West and additional classrooms at 44640 10th St. West and 44638 10th St. West.
+Lancaster Beauty School has satellite locations located at 44640 10th St. West and 44638 10th St. West.
 The school has a parking area of over 36,000 square feet.
-In the school there are designated areas for freshmen, clinic work, theory, manicuring, and esthetics.
-There are also a student lounge, patio, and facial room.
+Within the school there are designated areas for freshmen, clinic work, theory, manicuring, and esthetics.
+There is also a student lounge, patio, and facial room.
 The school accommodates approximately 200 students at any one time in an area of 10,675 square feet.
-The Administrative Office is located at 44636 10th Street West.
+The administrative office is located at 44636 10th Street West.

 The school's facilities and equipment are well maintained and functional.
-The school provides each student a station and a chair for the clinic area.
+The school provides each student with a station and a chair for the clinic area.
 There are manicuring stations, tables, stools, and facial beds for student use, as well as multi-functional facial machines for student use in the facial department.
 The theory areas are set up with video equipment and chairs.
-Each student is provided with a kit that includes the equipment necessary for his/her specific area of training (books and items such as blow dryers, curling irons, makeup, acrylic nail kits, doll head, and other needed items).
+Each student is provided with a kit that includes the equipment necessary for his/her specific area of training (books and items such as blow dryers, curling irons, makeup, acrylic nail kits, mannequin, and other needed items).
 A complete kit list is available upon request.
 The atmosphere provides an ideal environment for learning the profession of beauty and cosmetology.

-The Institution is wheelchair accessible and has handicapped accessible restrooms available.
+Lancaster Beauty School is wheelchair accessible and has handicapped accessible restrooms available.
 Each area in the school has a refrigerator to accommodate students' food and drink.
-Each classroom has lockers.